-Host: It is a very scary preposition.
+Host: It is a very scary proposition.
 Yeah.

-Sasha: And sometimes people engage in change and they don’t even know that it is change in itself.
+Sasha: And sometimes people engage in change and they don’t even know that it is changed in itself.

 Sasha: Yes, the fifth one is in the cooker.
-It will be a follow up to the first book which has to do with going out in the market and marketing yourself and understanding the value of work and how to find the right opportunities.
-The first one I talk a lot about the basic exhibit of what is shop hunting and how you go about it with the every different aspects of it because I notice that now a days you can just apply online and people are waiting.
+It will be a follow-up to the first book which has to do with going out in the market and marketing yourself and understanding the value of work and how to find the right opportunities.
+In the first one, I talk a lot about the basic exhibit of what is shop hunting and how you go about it with every different aspect of it because I notice that nowadays you can just apply online and people are waiting.
 Some people don’t know when to move on and not to get hung up over that one response that you may never get but part of the premise was dealing with rejection literally and metaphorically in life.
-And I have few more talks about how rejections had been one of the biggest blessings in my life that has brought me where I am today.
+And I have few more talks about how rejections had been one of the biggest blessings in my life that have brought me where I am today.

 Host: Tell us a bit about your books.
 Tell us about your first book what it is about?